Western Governors University: Accreditation

-WGU is accredited by the Northwest Commission on Colleges and Universities.
+WGU is accredited by the Northwest Commission on Schools and Universities.
 WGU states that it was the first and only university to date to be reviewed and awarded accreditation by four differing regional accreditors.

 In 2006, the WGU Teachers College became the first exclusively online school to receive accreditation from the National Council for the Accreditation of Teacher Education (NCATE).
 In 2018, the university's education programs became accredited by the Council for the Accreditation of Educator Preparation (CAEP), NCATE's successor.

 In May 2009, WGU's nursing education programs were accredited by the Commission on Collegiate Nursing Education (CCNE).
 The initial accreditation, which had a five-year term, was awarded following a process that included a site visit as well as a review of WGU's nursing curriculum.
 In May 2014, CCNE extended WGU's accreditation through June 2024.

 In 2011, WGU's B.S. in Health Informatics degree received accreditation from the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).

 In 2018, the WGU College of Business was accredited by the Accreditation Council for Business Schools and Programs (ACBSP).

 In 2023, WGU's B.S. in Computer Science received accreditation from the Accreditation Board of Engineering and Technology (ABET).

-Colleges
+Schools

-WGU offers online bachelor's and master's degree programs through the following colleges:
+WGU offers online bachelor's and master's degree programs through the following Schools: